 The result of the proposal will mean our community will have a unique local asset that they can be truly proud, travel to sustainably and enjoy for generations, with each other.
+Must be no more than 200 words.

-109. Please outline how the project design considers the impact on the environment and sustainability.
+109. Please outline how the project design considers the impact on the environment and sustainability. \